-Faculty-Led Programs – A credit-based education abroad program, in which a SCC faculty member arranges travel, develops itinerary, organizes tours, and may lead service projects in addition to course instruction.
+Faculty-Led Programs – A credit-based Education Abroad program, in which a South Central College (SCC) faculty member arranges travel, develops itinerary, organizes tours, and may lead service projects in addition to course instruction.

-Third Party Provider – The college contracts a vendor that arranges travel, develops itinerary, organizes tours, and leads service projects.
-The vendor may be another college or university, a nonprofit organization, a for-profit business, or a consortium that offers education abroad services.
+Third Party Provider – The College (SCC) contracts a vendor that arranges travel, develops itinerary, organizes tours, and leads service projects.
+The vendor may be another college or university, a nonprofit organization, a for-profit business, or a consortium that offers Education Abroad services.